Puss in Boots: The fox helper

 French folklorists Paul Delarue and Marie-Louise Ténèze, editors of the French Folktale Catalogue, argued that the existence of variants with a helpful fox instead of a cat indicate an "oral tradition [that is] independent from the printed versions".
-As such, they locate such variants in, besides some tales in France, peninsular Italy, in Sicily, Serbia, Bulgaria, Romania, Russia, Finland, Turkey and Mongolia.
+As such, they locate such variants in - besides some tales in France - peninsular Italy, in Sicily, Serbia, Bulgaria, Romania, Russia, Finland, Turkey and Mongolia.
+Similarly, folklorist Erika Taube noted that "the Asian Central version" has the fox instead of the cat, a feature that also appears in Eastern Europe.

 According to the description of the tale type in the East Slavic Folktale Catalogue (СУС), last updated by scholar Lev Barag in 1979, the hero may be helped either by a cat (кот), or by a fox (лиса).
 Similarly, the Bulgarian Folktale Catalogue names type 545B as Воденичарят и лисицата ("The Miller and the Fox").

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars listed the variants with the fox as the animal helper under Turkish type TTV 34, Der Müller und der Fuchs ("The Miller and the Fox"), which corresponds in the international classification to tale type ATU 545B.

 Hungarian orientalist László L. Lőrincz established the classification of the Mongolian tale corpus.
 In his system, the story appears as type 32, Der Dank des schlauen roten Fuchs ("The grateful, sly red fox"), in two variations: the fox replaces the cat as the protagonist's helper; the protagonist either hunts the fox himself and releases it (variation "A"), or he hides the fox from a hunter (variation "B"); in return, the red fox helps the protagonist marry a khan's daughter.

 Tales of the Caucasian Region also register the fox in the place of the cat.
 For example, Georgian scholarship registers tale type ATU 545B in Georgia, with the name "The Fox and the Peasant", wherein the cat is replaced by the helpful fox.
 Similarly, in the index of Adyghe folktale corpus, a fox helps a poor carpenter to marry the daughter of a knyaz (lord), and in the Azerbaijani Folktale Index, in Azeri type 545B, Armudan bəy, the fox helps the miller's son in marrying the padishah's daughter.